amazon-science/hyperbolic-embeddings/hype_kg/README.md

     ├── hyperbolicity.py - Math functions
     └── math_utils.py - Math functions
 ```

-## Please refer these works if you find the code useful:
+## Please refer this work if you find the code useful:
 ```
 @inproceedings{10.1145/3442381.3449974,
 author = {Choudhary, Nurendra and Rao, Nikhil and Katariya, Sumeet and Subbian, Karthik and Reddy, Chandan K.},